cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 several dedicated hours aside (ideally each week) and contribute your work to others.

-It is difficult to asses how long the above task takes as we just get started and we need to learn first how we work together as a team.
+It is difficult to asses how long the previous task takes as we just get started and we need to learn first how we work together as a team.
 If I were to do this alone it may take a week, but as you are less experienced it would likely take longer.
 However to decrease the time